California to drop social distancing requirements in June

 SACRAMENTO, Calif.
 (AP) — California no longer will require social distancing and will allow full capacity for businesses when the state reopens on June 15, the state's top health official said Friday.

+“We’re at a place with this pandemic where those requirements of the past are no longer needed for the foreseeable future,” Secretary of California Health and Human Services Dr. Mark Ghaly said.

-State health director Dr. Mark Ghaly said that dramatically lower virus cases and increasing vaccinations mean it’s safe for the state to remove nearly all restrictions next month.
+He said dramatically lower virus cases and increasing vaccinations mean it’s safe for the state to remove nearly all restrictions next month.
+The state of nearly 40 million people has administered nearly 35.5 million vaccine doses, he said, and more than three-quarters of residents over age 65 have received at least one dose.

+“Vaccines are widely available, and we’re proud of where we are,” Ghaly said.

-“Something very important happens on June 15 In California,” Ghaly said.
-“We are now at a point, given our metrics that we’ve been watching, that California is at a place where we can begin to talk about moving beyond the blueprint,” the state's color-coded, four-tier system that that has restricted activities based on each county’s virus prevalence.
+“Something very important happens on June 15 in California” when the state ends its color-coded four-tier system that restricts activities based on each county’s virus prevalence, he said.

 Limits on how many people can be inside businesses at any one time, “which have been a hallmark” of the safety plan, will disappear, he said.
-“Physical distancing, there will no longer be restrictions for attendees, customers and guests in business sectors.”
+“There will no longer be (physical distancing) restrictions for attendees, customers and guests in business sectors,” Ghaly said.

 That won't mean an abrupt end to wearing masks, he said, but it will mean the state will adjust its guidelines to correspond to national guidelines.

-Note: This story has been corrected to say that more than 61,000 people have died from the coronavirus in California, not nearly 63,000.